apple/coremltools/docs-guides/source/convert-pytorch-workflow.md

 exported_program = torch.export.export(torch_model, example_inputs)
 ```

 The process of exporting takes an example input and traces its flow through the model.
 You can trace the model by creating an example image input, as shown in the above code using random data.
-To understand the reasons for exporting and how to export a PyTorch model, see [Model Exporting](model-exporting).

 ## Convert to Core ML